Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Mending.md

     - Two lodestones

 ## Description:
 This spell repairs a single break or tear in an object you touch, such as a broken key, a torn cloak, or a leaking wineskin.
-As long as the break or tear is no longer than 1 foot in any dimension, you mend it, leaving no trace of the former damage.\nThis spell can physically repair a magic item or construct, but the spell can't restore magic to such an object.
+As long as the break or tear is no longer than 1 foot in any dimension, you mend it, leaving no trace of the former damage.

+This spell can physically repair a magic item or construct, but the spell can't restore magic to such an object.